 #1 Wood Beaded Wreath Ornament

-All the ornaments require some fine wire.
+Every one of these DIY wood ornaments require some fine wire.
 You can get it in the jewelry section of any craft store or sometimes in the wreath making section.
 For these wreath ornaments you’ll need some beads that aren’t too big.
 Cut a piece of wire and string the beads onto the wire.
 I did some round beads and some diamond shaped beads.

 Once you’re done beading them on make sure you have at least 2 inches of wire left on both sides and twist the wire together.